ebenasiedu/R-Intro-mini-workshop/README.md

 ## Installing R, R studio, and Packages
 Please follow the instructions below to install R, R studio, and some packages on your computer prior to the workshop.

-This will save us lots of time!
+This will save us time during the workshop :)

 Thank you

-Please follow these guidelines to install R and some packages on your machine.

-This will save us time during the workshop :)

 1. Download and install R from here: <https://cran.rstudio.com/>